AdobeDocs/commerce-php/src/pages/architecture/modules/overview.md

 ### Module location conventions

-The following table shows the *recommended* location within the Magento file system for specific components.
+The following table shows the *recommended* location within the file system for specific components.

 (A [module](https://glossary.magento.com/module) must include a `registration.php` file in its root folder.)

 We refer to a component's root directory as the top-level directory in which you develop component code.
-Typically, this directory is located in one of the following directories relative to the Magento root directory:
+Typically, this directory is located in one of the following directories relative to your Adobe Commerce or Magento Open Source root directory:

 |Entity|Location|
 |---|---|